r-richmond/r-richmond.github.io.source/content/post/2017-03-26-dbeaver-mac.md

 # 1) Install Java

-First we need to install java which can be easily done as follows:
+First we need to install java which can be easily by running the following command in terminal ([homebrew required](https://brew.sh/)):

 ```bash
 brew cask install java